HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     Refer to the list of features that were released in the following HCL DX 9.5 releases:

     -   HCL DX 9.5 CF223 release: **V223.0.0
-        -  New DXClient LiveSync Sub-Commands: [LiveSync push-wcm-design-library](../dxclient/dxclient_artifact_types/livesync.md#livesync-push-wcm-design-library) | [pull-wcm-design-library](../dxclient/dxclient_artifact_types/livesync.md#livesync-pull-wcm-design-library)
+        -  New DXClient LiveSync sub-commands: [LiveSync push-wcm-design-library](../dxclient/dxclient_artifact_types/livesync.md#livesync-push-wcm-design-library) and [pull-wcm-design-library](../dxclient/dxclient_artifact_types/livesync.md#livesync-pull-wcm-design-library)

     -   HCL DX 9.5 CF221 release: **V221.0.0
         -  A one time license agreement click-through is enabled.
 To skip the prompt, use the [accept-license](#dxclient-information-commands) command.